 All the Lovers in the Night by Mieko Kawakami | Book Review

-All the Lovers in the Night explores themes of loneliness, solitude, one’s need to love and to be loved, the awaking of the self-worth, the meaning of kindness and indifferent attitudes towards those who sink into depression, memories and how we remember people who are no longer part of our lives, the perception of one’s occupation as the indication of person’s place within the society, women’s place in the society as a single woman, a married women with children, and an unmarried woman with a child, the importance of choice in life and what we give up every time when choosing a given path.
+The novel explores themes of loneliness, solitude, the human need to love and to be loved, the awakening of self-worth, the meaning of kindness as well as society’s indifference toward those who sink into depression.
+It also reflects on memory and how we remember people who are no longer part of our lives, the perception of one’s occupation as the indication of person’s place within the society, women’s roles in society as single women, married women with children, and unmarried women with a child, the importance of choice in life highlighting what we give up every time we choose a particular path.

 “I was convinced that there was no way I could be any more alone but now I’d finally realised how alone I truly was.
 Despite the crowds of people, and all the different places, a limitless supply of sounds and colours paced together, there was nothing here that I could reach out and touch. (….) there was no other place for me to go, no home for me to return to (…).
 I was tired of dealing with people. (…) I could not think of a single thing about me that would be worth sharing.”

-The main protagonist, a 34-year-old Fuyuko has spent her entire adult life working as a proofreader.
-Her job as she says comes down to “hunting for mistakes”.
-She notes that “proofreading is a lonely business, full of lonely people”.
-All she could say about herself is that she has lived in the same apartment for a long time and has not formed any meaningful relationships in her adulthood.
-Since her young age she has avoided groups and socialising and as a result she has never had close friends.
-She does not like sudden changes or surprise calls.
-Fuyuko does not have anyone to go out with or chat with for hours.
-When she was working in the office, she usually got back home at eight in the evening followed by a simple dinner she prepared for herself.
-In the office, no one ever spoke to Fuyuko unless they needed something from her.
+Since her youth, Fuyuko has avoided groups and socialising, and as a result, she has never had close friends.
+She dislikes sudden changes or surprise calls.
+She does not have anyone to go out with or chat with for hours.
+While working in the office, she would usually return home at eight in the evening, followed by a simple dinner she prepared for herself.
+At work, no one ever spoke to Fuyuko unless they needed something from her.

 “Their indifference, over time, showed hints of bitterness, which became apparent in their silence and their looks, to the point when going to work became difficult to bear. (…) The more I worked in silence, and the longer I stayed at the company, the worse it felt to be there.”

-One of her favourite habits was to go out for a night walk on her birthday which was on the Christmas Eve.
+One of her favourite habits was to go out for a night walk on her birthday which falls on the Christmas Eve.
 This walk lifted her mood, “as if the pieces of the world before my eyes were telling me some kind of story.”
+On one occasion Fuyuko managed to catch the glimpse of her reflection in a window.
+That image looked absolutely miserable, “a dictionary definition of a miserable person.”

-She is an overthinker, often analyses things and situations form all possible angels.
-With time she finds a refuge in alcohol.
+Fuyuko is often overwhelmed by daily interactions with others.
+On returning home, she often lies down exhausted on the kitchen floor and gazes at the ceiling.
+She is an overthinker, often analyses things and situations form all possible angles.
+Over time. she finds a refuge in alcohol.
 Drinking allows her to let go of her usual self.
-Ultimately, Fuyuko is in need to love and to be loved, a modicum of affection.
+Ultimately, Fuyuko longs to love and to be loved, to experience a modicum of affection.

 Noriko, Fuyuko’s closest school friend is now married with children, not working, stuck in a loveless marriage where she and her husbands both have extramarital affairs.
 Facing the reality of their broken marriage would not change anything for Noriko and her husband.
-Noriko’s status as a non-working mother and wife contributes to her inability to make choices and committing to an independent life.
+Her status as a non-working mother and wife contributes to her inability to make choices and committing to an independent life.
 Noriko reveals to Fuyuko that she often thinks of the future when her children are all grown up and then she and her husband will not have much to talk about.

 Kawakami depicts various scenarios of women’s position within a modern society and shows that each of these scenarios can bring equally sadness, disappointment and lack of fulfillment.
 The focus here is put on one’s ability to have a choice in life on how one wants to live and not on the specific path that might bring happiness if one decides to follow it.
 There are constant questions which often comes up throughout the book whether we should live alone or share life with someone else, whether we should have children or not and what we are forced to give up each time we choose a given path.